velartrill/velartrill.github.io/orig/spirals/cohesion/damage-control.md

 "Really, now, that's an exaggeration--"

-"--and then, after all that, after *all* that fucking time-- and you know, he never once defended himself, even though he has a red sash in UC *already* and she's always been a fucking wimp; he could have laid her out on her ass without breaking a sweat but he never raised a fucking finger against her-- and after all that bullying he went and *fucking saved her life* and sat by her all night in the CTC ’til she woke up the next morning."
+"--and then, after all that, after *all* that fucking time-- and you know, he never once defended himself, even though he has a red sash in UC *already* and she's always been a fucking wimp; he could have laid her out on her ass without even trying but he never raised a fucking finger against her-- and after all that bullying he went and *fucking saved her life* and sat by her all night in the CTC ’til she woke up the next morning."
 Niltar waves an accusing finger at Livkir.
 "That's what he fucking means when he says he 'called it in.'"

 "I really don't get why it's such a big deal, anyone would have--"